Skip to main content

 • Active loans and repayment history

-• Mobile phone contracts (postpaid)
+• Postpaid mobile phone contracts

 • Missed payments and defaults

-• Court orders and debt collection
+• Court orders and debt collection entries

-What Schufa Does NOT Know
+What Schufa Does NOT Track

 • Your income or salary